 TAURINE – an essential amino acid that has an inhibitory effect on neurons

-The following documents provide a full set of instructions and the contents of the lab kit for completing the test:
+The following document provides a full set of instructions and the contents of the lab kit for completing the test:

 Results take 5-7 days from the time the laboratory receives your sample.
 This test is not available in Pennsylvania and New York.
 The results for this test can only be received via mail, e-mail, or fax.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.